ConSol/sakuli-examples/omd-labs-sakuli/README.md

     * hold down **Ctrl** and move the mouse over the Nagios service "omd_thruk".
 The Controller will display the Sahi accessor methods to access the element at the current mouse position.
     * Click on **"Assert"** to auto-generate four different assertion methods.
 Choose one, delete the other three and click on **"Append to script"**.
 In this way you can also record actions which are only done by Sahi (e.g. assert that something exists/contains text/... )
     * End the record session by clicking on "**Stop**".
-    * connect to the Sakuli container with bash and copy the recorded actions into the host mounted test suite folder (so that it gets out of the container):
+    * Close the Sahi Dashboard in Bash (Ctrl-C) and copy the recorded script into the test folder (which is host-mounted):

 ```
-	docker exec sakulie2e
     root@3fb46e6d9d94:~# cp sakuli/sahi/userdata/scripts/foo.sah sakuli_docker_test/case1/
 ```